Female Labor Force Participation in Asia: Indonesia Country Study

 This paper uses over 20 years of data from Indonesia’s labor force survey to study trends in and constraints to female labor force participation.
-We also survey existing evidence, identify data gaps, and outline a research policy evaluation of female-centered vocational training and job placement services, which may be effective tools to increase female labor force participation.
+It also surveys existing evidence, identify data gaps, and outline a research policy evaluation of female-centered vocational training and job placement services, which may be effective tools to increase female labor force participation.

-The study was conducted under the Asian Development Bank's technical assistance on economic analysis for gender and development (RDTA 8620).
+The study was conducted under ADB's technical assistance on economic analysis for gender and development (RDTA 8620).

 - Tables and Figures

 - Executive Summary

 - Literature Review